Interdisciplinary Research, Publishing and Explorations

 As a complex, fundamentally polarizing concept, whistleblowing can take many forms, from hourly workers informing bosses about unsafe working conditions, to high-end employees at international corporations informing the public about health risks, to anonymous informants disclosing illegal practices at the highest levels of governments around the world.

-Fast forward to today, and Wikileaks is the largest whistleblowing operation in the modern era, made possible because of technological advances in knowledge-sharing.
+Fast forward to today, and WikiLeaks is the largest whistleblowing operation in the modern era, made possible because of technological advances in knowledge-sharing.
 The disclosures on WikiLeaks have been enormous in terms of their reach and volume, and have prompted a worldwide cultural conversation about the relationship between national security and individual privacy.
-The founder of WikiLeaks, Julian Assange, is currently imprisoned, and the focus of differing views on the legality of extraditing him to the USA.
+The founder of WikiLeaks, Julian Assange, is currently imprisoned in the UK, and the appeal for his extradition to the US is due to be heard in October 2021.
 WikiLeaks provided a platform for very many whistleblowers, such as Chelsea Manning who disclosed classified military documents and served seven years, commuted from 35 years, for espionage.
 Edward Snowden lives in exile, in Moscow, with the right to asylum, after also leaking classified documents to journalists about government security operations whilst working for the CIA.
 Such figures have become household names, partly because of the rise of internet platforms which make it impossible to keep the cases under wraps, and partly because they tap into our deepest desires, to be kept safe from threats and harm, and our deepest fears about the power of states and their capacity for operating global surveillance for their own ends.

 It is an appropriate time to reconsider the meaning and implications of whistleblowing.
 What conditions give rise to and sustain whistleblowing?
 What purposes does whistleblowing serve in a democratic society?
 What lessons are to be gained from case studies in terms of the possibilities of achieving change by working within a system, working outside a system, working alone or as part of a collective that may or may not be organised?
 How can societies harness the benefits of whistleblowing as a form of extreme civic engagement while preserving the values of justice and fairness, and protecting the rights of relevant parties?
 What are the rules of engagement for blowing the whistle on and dealing with whistleblowers?